As a woman, I know just how hard it is to find the right bike. And if you are overweight, you might be concerned that riding isn’t for you.

 1. Hybrid Bikes For Women

-- Versatile women's hybrid cruiser bicycle with 17.5-inch swooping step-through...
+- HYBRID BIKE FOR WOMEN: Versatile women's hybrid commuter bicycle with 14 inch...

 Women’s hybrid bicycles are a perfect blend of the best components from road bikes and mountain bikes.